(I may earn a small commission from the products mentioned in this post.)

 What’s The Maximum Bend (My Experience)

 My doctor was very encouraging and told me that after knee replacement surgery I might improve the range of motion in my knee.
-He said that one of the best indicators of your range of motion after knee surgery would be the range of motion before surgery.
+He said that one of the best indicators of your range of motion after TKR surgery would be your range of motion before surgery.

 Ask yourself, “what is/was my maximum bend before surgery”?
 Focus on attaining that level first, then as you recover you can try to improve upon it.